HarrisonHemstreet/ask-ollama/README.md

 # Ask-Ollama

-Ask-Ollama is a command-line tool that allows users to interact with the Ollama models directly from the terminal.
+Ask-Ollama is a command-line tool that allows users to interact with the [Ollama](https://ollama.ai/) LLM models directly from the terminal.
 This tool provides a simple and intuitive way to ask questions and receive responses from Ollama models.

 ## Features